HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional-core-prereqs-checker.md

 #### Storage Space Check
 In this check, the `Storage Capacity` is measured for the mounted volumes.
 This check is essential to evaluate that the system still has a healthy amount of space.
-This check computes the total consumed space against the total allocated space for that specific volume mount, the resulting percentage consumed is then check against the [threshold value](#threshold-values) and the result is printed in the logs
+This check computes the total consumed space against the total allocated space for that specific volume mount.
+The resulting percentage consumed is then verified against the [threshold value](#threshold-values) and the result is printed on the logs.

 ##### Core Profile Check
 This check is specific to `core` pod and `profile` mounted volume only.
 This checks the number of old profile in the volume, the result is compared to the [threshold value](#threshold-values).
 This also checks if the system still has healthy amount of space left for upgrade, taking into account the size of the most recent profile version plus a headroom value.